MattKuhn123/MattKuhn123.github.io/_posts/2026-06-12-rate-of-change.markdown

 *Specifically for developers,* AI should not *only* be used to increase the rate at which they fulfill user stories; but should *also* be used to more thoroughly test changes and find creative ways to simplify how the application is understood to behave.

+## FURTHER Implication

+Developers have a responsibility to not charge ahead on whatever so-called "tech debt" they please, just because they have tools that allow them to do it quicker.

+Developers must continue to be judicious about whether:

+- A particular refactor would facilitate adding value to the application in the future, OR if it's just an aesthetic preference.
+- A particular refactor that simplifies the code is worth the complexity of the refactor.
+- Etc.

+___

-Developers are servants to their product owners, program managers, and each other.
-They are not lords of the real estate of the code base they work in.
+Developers are there to **support** their product owners, program managers, and each other.
+They are **not** lords of the real estate of the code base they work in.